kyungjae-lee/website/notes/cpp-programming/inheritance.md

 ### Static Binding of Method Calls

-* Binding of which method to use is done at compiler time
-  * By default, C++ does **static binding** of method calls.
+* Binding of which method to use is done at compiler time.
+By default, C++ does **static binding** of method calls.
   * Meaning that the compiler determines which methods are called based on what it sees at compile time.
   * Static binding is very efficient and that's why it's the default in C++.

 * Derived class objects will use `Derived::deposit`.
 * But, we can explicitly invoke `Base::deposit` from `Derived::deposit`.
 * OK, but limited - much more powerful approach is **dynamic binding** (i.e., binding that takes place at run-time).

 ### Example